-Forty percent of borrowers surveyed by NERA Economic Consulting in 2012 had no memory of going through student loan counseling.
+Forty percent of high-debt student loan borrowers surveyed by nonprofit TG Research in 2016 had no memory of going through student loan entrance counseling.

 There’s one problem: The counseling is mandatory.

-Every federal student loan borrower must complete entrance counseling upon taking out their first loan and exit counseling upon leaving school.
+Every federal student loan borrower must complete entrance counseling upon taking out their first loan.

 Once you complete your counseling, don’t forget what it actually covered.